-The South African Association of Health Educationalists (SAAHE) is an association of health sciences educators from South African universities, NGOs and government and private sectors.
+The Southern African Association of Health Educationalists (SAAHE) is an association of health sciences educators from South African universities, NGOs and government and private sectors.
 The focus of SAAHE is on improving the quality of teaching and learning in health sciences education so as to enhance the delivery of high quality, affordable and sustainable health care to South Africans in both the public and private sector.
 The SAAHE community is made up of predominantly physicians but there are an increasing number of professionals in the Allied Health Sciences, including physiotherapists, Occupational Therapists, Nurses and range of other professional disciplines.
 All members are committed to improving teaching and learning in medical and health professional education.

 SAAHE was conceptualized in 2004 and currently has approximately 350 active members across the southern African region.
 There are five regional branches in South Africa, each with two representatives who sit on the SAAHE Council.
 Three Council members constitute the SAAHE Executive which is located in one of the five regions.
 The Executive rotates between regions every three years and is currently located in the Central region.